 Pulmonary research embraces the modern disciplines of cell biology, neurobiology, immunobiology, molecular genetics and epidemiology.
 Learn how Penn's research training program have trained leaders in pulmonary medicine.

-Today, research embraces the modern disciplines of cell biology, neurobiology, immunobiology, molecular genetics and epidemiology.
-Projects currently underway range from basic investigation of normal cell function to clinical studies of disease risk and therapeutic techniques.
+Today, pulmonary research embraces the modern disciplines of cell biology, neurobiology, immunobiology, molecular genetics and epidemiology.

 There are six features of Penn's research training program that have allowed researchers at Penn to successfully train leaders in pulmonary medicine:

 - Exceptionally diverse research training opportunities that stretch across the Penn campus and the Wistar Institute.

 - Basic science pathway, involving intensive participation in a basic science laboratory project, supplemented by optional enrollment in graduate school science courses.

 - A clinical epidemiology and health services research pathway seeks to train fellows interested in the science of clinical investigation and research design.
 Fellows accepted into this pathway pursue a master's degree in Clinical Epidemiology and Biostatistics through a combination of coursework and completion of a thesis project.

 - A translational research pathway.
 Fellows spend significant time in a basic research lab learning about the scientific approaches to a disease area of interest (e.g., asthma, acute lung injury, or lung cancer).
 The remaining research time is spent in patient oriented research in one of the Division's ongoing clinical research projects.
 Skills in translational research are supplemented by class work and practical experience.